ARIA-Funded-TREND/HMS/README.md

 </p>

 ## 🌐 Overview

-A reference implementation of *Scalable Machine with Intrinsic Higher Mental States*.
+Reference implementation of **Scalable Machines with Intrinsic Higher Mental States**.

-This repository is released as an open research platform rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
-The repository includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.
+This repository is released as an **open research platform** rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
+The implementation closely follows the formulation described in the accompanying paper and is intended to serve as a minimal, transparent reference implementation of the proposed mechanism.

+The repository includes:

+- Training scripts
+- Evaluation pipelines
+- Configuration files
+- Pretrained checkpoints corresponding to the experiments reported in the paper

+---

+## Reproducing the Main Results

-The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the top-_k_ most relevant tokens are selected for attention.
-Running the provided implementation reproduces all Co⁴ results reported in the paper.
-For experimentation with the joint internal state $\mu$, Equation (1) can additionally be implemented.
+The default implementation corresponds to Equations (7–9) in the paper where latent Q, K, V tokens are initialized from normal distributions.
+Running the provided training scripts reproduces the results reported in the paper.

+For experimentation with the joint internal state μ, the belief-state update described in Equation (1) can optionally be implemented.

+---

+## Co⁴-MLP Variant

-The codebase can be easily adapted to reproduce results for Co4-MLP, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
-To reproduce this version, use Equations (10–12) and initialize latents from input projections.
+The codebase can be easily adapted to reproduce results for Co4-MLP variant, which replaces attention entirely with a simple MLP applied to the modulated V tokens.

+To run this configuration:

+- Implement Equations (10–12)
+- Initialize latent tokens directly from input projections

+---

+## Contact

-For questions, issues, or collaboration inquiries: **TREND@stir.ac.uk**
+For questions, issues, or collaboration inquiries:

+TREND@stir.ac.uk

 ## 🧠 Core idea